 The only person in this story that felt very holiday-shiny was Harrod.
 And he was crazy.

-And here is Jesus.
+Yet here is Jesus.
 Our hope.
 Our King.
+Our joy.
 Our everything.
-Our joy.

 Joy birthed out of the ordinary nothing.

 I’m glad Jesus wasn’t born in a blaze of posh glory.
-There was a weariness, it was dirty and….plain.
-Simple times feel more holy somehow.
+There was a weariness.
+It was dirty and plain.
+Simple feels more holy.

-Personally, I’m not buying a ton of presents this year.
+I’m not buying a ton of presents this year.
 My calendar isn’t very full.
-I’m not making a ton of plans for the new year.
+I’m not making a load of plans for the new year.
 These weeks are simplified because they have to be.
 But in a way, it feels more me.
 Less glitter, less fuss.